-Welding is a versatile job and it requires you to have different types of welders to perform different types of weldings.
-If you’re planning on working with different types of metal, you must get a MIG welder that can weld in different methods.
+Welding is a versatile job, and it requires you to have different types of welders to perform various types of weldings.
+If you’re planning on working with different kinds of metal, you must get a MIG welder that can weld in different methods.
 If your MIG welder can weld multipurpose, such as MIG, TIG, and Stick welding, you will be able to go mobile.
 You won’t have to bring a ton of welders to your workplace.
 With a multipurpose MIG, all you have to bring is the welding guns and the different consumables.

 The Volt and Amp dilemma